UAF-RCS/uaf-rcs-storage-docs/batch-stage-archive.md

   creation:      Sep  30 2019  residence:    Oct  8  2019
 ```

 You can see in the output above, a lot of metadata about your file is returned, but the most important section for this document is the line stating "offline".
-That indicates that the file needs to be staged back from tape.
-If the text "offline" does not appear, it is currently on disk and you do not need to continue on with this document.
+That indicates that the file needs to be "staged" back from tape.

+{% hint style="info" %}
+If the text "offline" does not appear in the metadata output, this means that the file is currently on disk ("online").
+{% endhint %}

 ## Batch Stage Files